Snow Removal Policies & FAQs

 What happens if my property is damaged?

-Please make sure your mailboxes are properly installed and maintained to ensure stability.
+Please make sure mailboxes are properly installed and maintained to ensure stability.
 Even at low speeds, snow being pushed to the side by plows can push over mailboxes that are not properly installed or maintained.

 In the event of damage to private property during snow removal efforts, the property owner shall file a claim with the City’s Legal Department: Call (913) 573-5060.

-Street Crews & Driver Safety
+Snow Crew & Driver Safety

 - Plow trucks generally push snow to the passenger side of the truck (right side when looking from the rear).
 Never attempt to pass a truck on the right side since there can be much more snow on that side of the vehicle.